geoview-core - v2.2.0

 • "calendar": normalized to midnight local time

-If true, enforces strict parsing according to the provided inputFormat.
+Optional, if true, enforces strict parsing according to the provided inputFormat

 Returns Dayjs